-Power cables to your pump system must be fire rated as should alarm cables, they are usually red, some are white, normal mains cables are not acceptable!
+Power cables to your pump system must be fire rated as should alarm cables, they are usually red or armoured.

 If you are offered a town main system, make sure you are fully aware of the total cost of installing a pump and tank if it is required, after the flow test failing, being tied to a contract then having a pump and tank added without knowing the implication could be a bank breaker.